cortexproject/cortex/docs/guides/ingesters-with-wal.md

 slug: ingesters-with-wal
 ---

-Currently the ingesters without the TSDB stores all the data in the memory and if it happens to crash for any reason, there will be a loss of data.
-WAL helps fill this gap of reliability.
+Currently the ingesters running in the chunks storage mode, store all their data in memory.
+If there is a crash, there could be loss of data.
+WAL helps fill this gap in reliability.

 To use WAL, there are some changes that needs to be made in the deployment.